Tourism PACA / South

 A select beach and a yacht approaching Cannes / Photo chosen by Monsieur de France: depositphotos

-Take part in a wine tasting on Saint-Honorât Island, crafted by the abbey's monks.
+Join us for a wine tasting on Saint-Honorât Island, featuring wines crafted by the monks of the abbey.

 Dinner